surister/blog/content/blog/ingesting-parquet-cratedb.md

 * Benchmarking is hard :Ref{r="4"}.
 * I'm going to run everything a few times and post one result, not the averages.

-ALso, I'm going to try to solve this problem as I write this post, so new ideas will appear.
+Also, I'm going to try to solve this problem as I write this post, so new ideas will appear.
-I might not find the most efficient solution right now.
+I might not find the most efficient solution right away.

 ## Polars
 The first thing that comes to my mind is to use Polars, which is very straight forward: